rafal-r/airr-react/README.md

 ## Usage
 For components usage please reffer at the moment to the demo app code.
 The demo app itself has also many descriptions that tell more about components.
-So please go ahead and test it [demo app](http://react.airr.pl) then play with the code for more understanding.
+So please go ahead and test [demo app](http://react.airr.pl) then play with the code for more understanding.

 For the real documentation - it it planned to be written in the future;